Brainshaker95/php-to-ts-bundle/README.md

     public $foo2;

     /**
-     * This is a property description
+     * This is a property summary
      * with a new line
      *
      * @deprecated